Podcast: Download

 What is Long-Term Memory?

-Long-term memory is how your brain – over many years – encodes and remembers events, facts, and how to do things.
-For example, your high school teacher’s name, the route to the house you stayed in 20 years ago, and so on.
+Long-term memory is how your brain encodes and remembers events, facts, and how to do things.

 How is it different from short-term memory?

-Short-term memory (or working memory) is how your brain stores things temporarily — a grocery list, or what you had for lunch today.
+Short-term memory (or working memory) is how your brain stores things temporarily.
+Examples include a grocery list, or what you had for lunch earlier today.

-The more you recall memories, the better they get consolidated into permanent, long-term memories.
+In other words, the more you deliberately recall memories, the better they get consolidated into permanent, long-term memories.

 So, how are these memories stored in the brain?

-Assuming your brain is free from any memory disorders, short-term memory activates the prefrontal cortex, frontal lobe, and parietal lobe of the brain.
+Assuming your brain is free from any memory disorders, short-term memory activates your prefrontal cortex, frontal lobe, and the parietal lobe of your brain.

 The hippocampus brain region is responsible for the consolidation of info from short-term to long-term memory.